I have a confession: I don’t really like fantasy blockbuster author Brandon Sanderson’s sliding scale of magic systems.

 To be clear, I don’t disagree with Sanderson’s laws of magic.
 In fact, I think they showcase principles other fantasy writers should understand.
 But I do take issue with how Sanderson presents and expounds his first “law” in his famous essay.
 1

 To explain my reasons takes two articles.
-Part 2 will appear one month later, on Thursday, March 4.
+Part 2 appears here.
 You can also explore my series about Matters of Myth.

 Sanderson divides magic between ‘hard’ and ‘soft’ systems